AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 Declare a configuration file and deploy it as described in the following steps.

 >[!NOTE]
 >Once you deploy the version purge node in the configuration file, you must keep it declared and not remove it.
-The Config Pipeline will fail if you attempt to do so.
+The config pipeline will fail if you attempt to do so.
 >
 >Similarly, once you deploy the audit log purge node in the configuration file, you must keep it declared and not remove it.

 **1** Create a file named `mt.yaml` or similar.

-**2** Place the file somewhere under a top level folder named `config` or similar, as described in the [Config Pipeline article](/help/operations/config-pipeline.md#folder-structure).
+**2** Place the file somewhere under a top level folder named `config` or similar, as described in the [config pipeline article.](/help/operations/config-pipeline.md#folder-structure)

 **3** - Declare properties in the configuration file, which include:

-* a few properties above the data node -- see the [Config Pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description.
+* a few properties above the data node -- see the [config pipeline article](/help/operations/config-pipeline.md#common-syntax) for a description.
 The `kind` property value should be *MaintenanceTasks* and the version should be set to *1*.

 * a data object with both `versionPurge` and `auditLogPurge` objects.